 What Is the Profit Potential from Apartment Investing?

 No one will invest in apartments to take a loss, or even a paltry profit.
 Why bother, when you can do better hoarding Treasury bonds?
-Instead, apartment investing should be lucrative, and very happily, it can be.
-The question then becomes, how do your forecast and measure your profit potential?
+Instead, apartment investing should be lucrative.
+Very happily, it can be.
+The question then becomes, “How do you forecast and measure your profit potential?”
 Here are some key factors:

 Cash on Cash Return